 The frost-fern would be found by most to be a thing of beauty.
 An inquisitive child without cynicism would believe that it was fashioned by an impish fellow named Jack Frost.
 Mandelbrot, through fractal-geometry, brings order to the chaos of the image.
 In so doing provides an explanation and purpose behind its beauty.

 While everyone is delighted by beauty, and the more alive among us are positively fascinated by it, few are explicitly aware that we can recognize truth by its beauty and simplicity.
 Most eminent physicists of the twentieth century agree that beauty is the primary standard for scientific truth.
-Likewise, the best of contemporary theologians are also exploring with renewed vigor the aesthetic dimensions of divine revelation.
+Likewise, the best of contemporary theologians is also exploring with renewed vigor the aesthetic dimensions of divine revelation.
 Honest searchers after truth can hardly fail to be impressed that these two disciplines, science and theology, so different in methods, approaches and aims, are yet meeting in this and other surprising and gratifying ways. – Thomas Dubay (The Evidential Power of Truth and Beauty)

 The fern-frost design on the windshield is evidence of both truth and beauty.
 Truth in the sense that it IS, and that some action formed it.
 And beauty in that it impels appreciation from the witness.
 Jack frost, in the imaginative and wondering mind of the child, is seen as a marvelous impish instrument of the Divine Artist in His own creation.
 A finished novel proves an author.
 An existing building proves an architect.
 A rescued damsel proves a hero.
 The forgiven sinner proves a savior.
 And our frozen art proves an artist.